-- A. Reading and Answer Questions.
-You will be expected to complete the assigned reading from the texts per the schedule (Unit One through Unit Four) and answer questions within each of the units.
-This activity constitutes the bulk of your coursework.
-As you read the assignments, pay attention to the general threads of history, and how specific individuals and events fit within the patterns of social movements. - B. Discussion Questions.
-All students will answer discussion questions and participate in each discussion.
-You will answer discussion questions associated with each unit.
-You will comment on at least one classmate's post.
-Discussion questions are due to be with the course unit with which they are associated. - C. Papers.
-You will be required to prepare and submit two (2) research papers.
-Topics will be a review of an individual, event, or movement associated with American church history.
-Each paper should be no less than eight (8) pages and no more than twelve (12) pages of text (excluding the title page, etc.).
-The paper must include a minimum of three scholarly references which may include books or journal articles from sources such as ProQuest and Galaxie.
+- A. Reading and Questions.
+You will be expected to complete the assigned reading from the text.
+As you read the assignments, pay attention to the general threads of history, and how specific individuals and events fit within the patterns of these movements.
+You will answer questions associated with the reading for each chapter in the book.
+Questions are contained within the online course materials. - B. Tests.
+You will complete a mid-term and a final exam. - C. Discussion Questions.
+You will answer discussion questions and participate in discussions as you work through the course units. - D. Book Report.
+You will write an eight page book report on The Making of a Warrior by Harry Waterhouse, III.
+The book report will consist of a summary of the book, major themes you identified, your assessment of those themes, and a conclusion.
+The book report will be organized as follows: - a.
+Introduction - b.
+Summary of the book (what did Waterhouse cover in his book) - c.
+Major themes (what point[s] is Waterhouse trying to make?) that you identified during your reading - d.
+Your assessment of Waterhouse's themes (do you agree with him, why or why not) - e.
+Conclusion - A. Paper.
+You will be required to prepare a research paper.
+Topic will be a review of an individual, event, or culture within the period and setting of the course.
+The paper should be no less than eight (8) pages and no more than twelve (12) pages of text (excluding the title page, etc.) and is due not later than indicated in the schedule below.
+The grade for the paper will be calculated based on the rubric included in the Canvas portal for this class.
+The paper must include three scholarly references.
 Internet references may also be used (but not popular citations, blogs or Wikipedia).
 Students who use the Clark Academic Center (CAC) to review a draft of their paper and provide a copy of the draft signed by a CAC tutor will receive a 5% bonus on the paper.
 All class papers must follow the Turabian style according to A Manual for Writers of Research Papers, Theses, and Dissertations, 9th edition.